claudioandre-br/packages/README.md

 - [doctl](https://github.com/digitalocean/doctl) for more details (*not published*).
 - [polly](https://launchpad.net/polly) for more details (*not published*; upstream is dead).

 Anyone can get, for free (as in beer and in freedom), the reviewed packages from https://uappexplorer.com.
-Despite the fact it is unofficial, all packages are hosted and reviewed (automatically) by Ubuntu.
+Despite the fact it is an unofficial repository, all packages are hosted and reviewed (automatically) by Ubuntu.

+More information is available inside each project (sub-folder).

 ## License